dafny-lang/rfcs/0003-for-each.md

 ## Verification

-Translating sequence comprehensions to Boogie is *** TODO ***
+The optimal encoding of sequence comprehensions to Boogie is something of an open question: set comprehensions are encoded as their indicator predicates, but there is no such direct representation for sequence comprehensions as defined here.
+The initial encoding will likely be with a function, similar to the `Seq#Create` function used for set constructions, that accepts an indicator predicate.
+Axioms will be included to at least state that values are elements of a sequence comprehension iff they satisfy this predicate.
+This property is likely the most important to infer automatically, although it says nothing about the ordering or multiplicity of these values.

+Since `x | x in C && P(x)` where `C` is a sequence will be a very common pattern, it will likely be worthwhile to also include axioms for this pattern to encode the fact that elements in the result maintain their ordering from `C`, and that the length of the result and the multiplicities of values are all bounded from above by their analogues from `C`.

-The translation of `foreach` loops can be reduced to sequence comprehensions, as the semantics of such loops can be expressed as follows:
+The translation of `foreach` loops should be reducible to sequence comprehensions and other existing features for loops in general, as the semantics of such loops can usually be expressed as follows:

 ```dafny
 // A loop of this form: